shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Did you put the boots on yesterday?”

+Ersatzica swallowed.
 “No, Mother.
 I didn’t even touch the boots.”

 “Were you a cat yesterday?”